A Handy Tool for a Sticky Situation – Crack Expander Tech Tip

-The Crack Expander is designed to open cracks in glass, creating a wider path for windshield repair resin to flow more freely throughout the break.
-To open a stubborn crack using the crack expander, make sure the center screw is retracted until the rubber tip is flush with the bottom of the base.
-Moisten the cups with a drop of water or glass cleaner and place the crack expander on the inside of the windshield with one cup on each side of the crack, making sure that the center screw is aligned with the crack.
-Press the suction cups firmly, but gently against the glass.
+The design of the Crack Expander is to open cracks in glass.
+Creating a wider path for windshield repair resin to flow more freely throughout the break.
+To open a stubborn crack using the crack expander, make sure the center screw is retracted.
+Just until the rubber tip is flush with the bottom of the base.
+Moisten the cups with a drop of water or glass cleaner.
+Then place the crack expander on the inside of the windshield, with one cup on each side of the crack.
+Make sure the center screw aligns with the crack.
+Press the suction cups firmly, but gently, against the glass.

 Once you have filled the crack with windshield repair resin and have covered it with curing tape, slowly back out the center screw until it is no longer touching the glass.

-Now that the crack is filled, you may complete your repair and cure the crack as you would with any other type of damage; leave the Crack Expander attached to the glass until the crack has been fully cured.
+After filling the crack, you may complete your repair.
+Cure the crack as you would with any other type of damage.
+Leave the Crack Expander attached to the glass until the crack has been fully cured.
 Once cured, remove it from the inside of the glass by the gently pulling up on the release tabs on the two suction cups, or use a nylon stick to remove each cup.